top of page

 Angel Yuen, MSW

 Angel Yuen MSW (she/her) works as a narrative therapist, supervisor, teacher and consultant in alternative-private practice in the Greater Toronto Area and is one of the co-founders of the Narrative Therapy Centre.
-She is the author of the 2019 book ’Pathways beyond despair: Re-authoring lives of young people through narrative therapy’.
+She is the author of the 2019 book ’Pathways Beyond Despair: Re-authoring lives of young people through narrative therapy’.

-BIG Conference Daily Schedule
+Conference Daily Schedule

 Daily Schedule: November 7-9th, 2024